 In October 2018, through an internal review of our export compliance, it came to our attention that some of our products may not have been properly classified in the past, and that our export of certain products, software and technology may be subject to export licensing requirements of which we were not previously aware.
-As a result of these findings, we have hired independent counsel to assist in, among other things, an investigation with respect to our past export practices and analyzing our classification of products, software and technology.
-In addition, on October 16, 2018, we voluntarily self-disclosed our potential former violation of the applicable export licensing requirements to the Bureau of Industry and Security ("BIS"), and we have taken steps to obtain licenses for the export of certain of our products, software and technology to certain countries.
-Should the BIS determine that we violated applicable export regulations, the BIS may, in its discretion, impose certain fines on us for such violations, which may have a material adverse effect on our business, financial condition and results of operations.
-It is currently unknown whether we may face any penalties.
+As a result of these findings, we hired independent counsel to assist in, among other things, an investigation with respect to our past export practices and analyzing our classification of products, software and technology.
+On October 16, 2018, we voluntarily self-disclosed our potential former violation of the applicable export licensing requirements to the Bureau of Industry and Security ("BIS"), followed by additional details sent to the BIS on April 1, 2019, and have obtained licenses for the export of certain of our products, software and technology to all of the Company's international customers.